null

 • prominent communication of the manufacturer's instructions for safe usage alongside the EV charger

-• regular inspections are undertaken to check signage is still in place and legible, and the charger is undamaged and in good working order
+• regular inspections are undertaken to check signage is still in place and legible, and the charger undamaged and in good working order

 • adequate fire protection equipment such as fire extinguishers and/or sprinklers are in the immediate vicinity and easy to access